jrdngr/pngme_book/src/_introduction.md

 ## How this works

 Unlike many of the other tutorials you may have worked through, I will not be providing any completed code.
 If you need extra help, there are hints for each chapter along with code stubs that can you get started.
 The first three chapters come with comprehensive unit tests that will ensure your code has the features it needs.
-You can use your unit tested code to complete the remaining chapters.
+You'll use your unit tested code to complete the remaining chapters.

 This is supposed to be _your_ project, not mine.
 You can use as much or as little of this material as you want.
 You know your learning style better than I do, so do what works best for you.
 You don't need to follow my suggestions or click my links or use my unit tests if you don't want to, but you can always come back to them if you get stuck.